Apply for CWLS Certification

 Optional online series of webinars covering the major competency areas.
-NACC offers the RBTC three times a year.
+NACC offers the RBTC twice a year.
 It includes the electronic version of the Red Book, temporary access to session recordings, and a comprehensive workbook which can be used during the exam if printed in hard copy.

 Take the Exam

 Once the CWLS Certification Committee approves your application, you will receive an email from NACC with your exam login credentials.

 The exam is proctored and delivered online through Examplify, which uses facial recognition and artificial intelligence technology to record your exam session and flag any irregularities.
 We aim to administer an exam where your focus is on content rather than proctoring procedures.